As fires threaten some of Earth’s most valuable high-carbon ecosystems, real-time tracking information on active fires is more critical than ever.

 Bolivia

-Fundación Amigos de la Naturaleza (FAN), a Conservation International partner in Bolivia, worked directly with rural and Indigenous farming communities, advising them of the ecosystem, health and economic risks of burning agricultural fields during peak fire conditions.
+Fundación Amigos de la Naturaleza (FAN), a Conservation International partner in Bolivia, worked directly with rural and Indigenous farming communities, advising them of the ecosystem, health, and economic risks of burning agricultural fields during peak fire conditions.
 Conservation International partnered with FAN to develop national fire risk maps that FAN shared with the communities they supported to help reduce fire disasters.

 Madagascar

-The data reported by Firecast are vital for protecting restored forest areas, which are particularly vulnerable to fires.
+The data reported by Firecast were vital for protecting restored forest areas, which are particularly vulnerable to fires.
 WWF Madagascar used Firecast's active fire web map as part of a community outreach campaign to highlight the importance of protecting the Amoron'i Onilahy Protected Area in southwest Madagascar.
 Fires from nearby villages were threatening 44 hectares (109 acres) of newly reforested area in the reserve.
 Three years after the restoration, the site was still 85% intact — a high success rate for a restoration project.